singleron-RD/CeleScope/docs/tag/count_tag.md

 # count_tag

 ## Features
-- Assign tag to each cell barcode and summarize
+- Assign tag to each cell barcode and summarize.

 ## Input
 - Read count file from mapping_tag